jes5199/starloom/docs/cursor/lessons.md

 # Starloom Development Lessons

+## Weft Module Refactoring (2024 Update)

+When updating tests after the Weft module refactoring, we learned several important lessons:

+1. **Class Responsibility Changes**: The WeftFile class was refactored with more clear responsibilities:
+   - Regular `WeftFile` now handles only file structure, serialization, and basic block storage
+   - A new `LazyWeftFile` subclass was added for efficient block loading and finding blocks for a given datetime
+   - The `WeftReader` class now handles the evaluation logic that was previously in `WeftFile`

+2. **Method Relocation**: The `get_blocks_for_datetime` method was moved from `WeftFile` to `LazyWeftFile`, which broke existing tests.

+3. **Test Strategies**: When testing code after a refactoring:
+   - Either update the tests to work with the new architecture (using `LazyWeftFile` instead of `WeftFile`)
+   - Or create a mock/test class that implements the missing methods for testing purposes
+   - We chose to create a `MockWeftFile` class that extends `WeftFile` and adds a simple `get_blocks_for_datetime` method

+4. **Method Implementation Requirements**: The `LazyWeftFile.get_blocks_for_datetime` requires file data and section positions to work properly, which makes it harder to use directly in tests.

+5. **Type Annotations**: Always keep imports consistent with type annotations, especially when interfaces change.

+6. **Explicit File Type Handling**: The `WeftReader` expects a `LazyWeftFile`, not a regular `WeftFile`, and this should be documented in method signatures and docstrings.

+7. **Backwards Compatibility**: Consider adding compatibility methods/interfaces when refactoring to avoid breaking existing code.

 ## Weft Test Fixes (2023-03-23)

 When fixing the failing tests in the weft module, we discovered several important lessons: